 Ramaco Carbon presents at National Coal Council annual meeting

 April 12, 2018 Ramaco Carbon CEO Randall Atkins presented at the National Coal Council’s annual gathering this month in Washington D.C.
 His keynote presentation on “Coal to Products…A Carbon Valley for Coal”, discussed coal’s far-reaching potential use as a precursor for making a range of advanced materials and products.
 Atkins was also initiated as a new member of the National Coal Council at this meeting.
 The Council is a federal advisory committee to the U.S. Secretary of Energy, providing advice on the direction of the coal industry, as well as the scientific, financial, and engineering aspects of coal.
-Click here to read the presentation’s outline.
+Read the presentation’s outline here.

 Ramaco Carbon CEO Randall Atkins responds to zoning approval, thanks Sheridan community